d9w/d9w.github.io/content/about.md

 author: Dennis G. Wilson
 ---

 I am a researcher and educator in artificial intelligence and data science.
-I am an ["enseignant-chercheur (HDR)"](https://personnel.isae-supaero.fr/dennis-wilson) (Associate Professor equivalent) at [ISAE-SUPAERO](https://www.isae-supaero.fr/fr/).
+I am a full [Professor at ISAE-Supaero](https://personnel.isae-supaero.fr/dennis-wilson) (HDR and tenure in 2025).
 My research is inspired by the many forms of biological intelligence, specifically through the study of evolutionary algorithms and neural networks.
 My doctoral studies at the [Institut de Recherche en Informatique de Toulouse (IRIT)](https://www.irit.fr/) focused on the evolution of design principles for artificial neural networks.
-Prior to that, I developed my passion for evolutionary strategies and developmental models in the [Anyscale Learning For All group](https://alfagroup.csail.mit.edu/) at [CSAIL, MIT](https://www.csail.mit.edu/), working on [optimizing wind farm layouts](https://www.irit.fr/wind-competition/).
+Prior to that, I developed my passion for evolutionary strategies and developmental models in the [Anyscale Learning For All group](https://alfagroup.csail.mit.edu/) at [CSAIL, MIT](https://www.csail.mit.edu/).
 I am interested in environmental applications of AI, which currently drives my research on using AI to [help accelerate environmental science](https://hal.science/hal-04281530/document) in the face of climate change.

 My complete CV follows.
 It is also available as a [PDF](https://d9w.github.io/wilson_cv.pdf).

 <!-- Academic Positions -->
 ## Academic Positions

-- **2019-present**: Associate Professor at ISAE-Supaero
+- **2019-present**: Professor at ISAE-Supaero
+  - Associate Professor from 2019 to 2025, HDR and tenure in 2025
-  - Associate Professor of Artificial Intelligence and Data Science in the Learning, Decision, and Optimization group of the Complex Systems Engineering Department.
-HDR in April 2025.
+  - Professor of Artificial Intelligence and Data Science in the Learning, Decision, and Optimization group of the Complex Systems Engineering Department
 - **2019**: Postdoctoral researcher at University of Toulouse
   - Research on the application of genetic programming to electrical grid crisis management
 - **2016-2019**: Lecturer at University of Toulouse